Zika Virus and Covid 19

 Introduction to the Relationship Between Zika Virus and Fertility Problems

-Infection with the Zika virus is a new and alarming concern for couples who are either pregnant or trying to conceive.
-Although the virus was first discovered in the 1940’s in a monkey living in the Zika forest of Uganda, the recent rapid spread of the virus throughout the Americas has put it firmly on the radar of the fertility community in the United States.
-And since many couples either live or vacation (and often honeymoon) in tropical or subtropical areas where the risks are highest, this has resulted in quite a bit of anxiety compounded by confusion.
+Infection with the Zika virus was briefly a new and alarming concern about 10 years ago for couples who are either pregnant or trying to conceive.
+Although the virus was first discovered in the 1940’s in a monkey living in the Zika forest of Uganda, the recent rapid spread of the virus throughout the Americas almost a decade ago put it firmly on the radar of the fertility community in the United States.
+And since many couples either live or vacation (and often honeymoon) in tropical or subtropical areas where the risks are highest, quite a bit of anxiety was generated by the virus.

 The primary cause of spread of the Zika virus is through a bite by the Aedes mosquito, which is generally found in tropical or subtropical regions.
 This Aedes mosquito is also known to transmit other diseases such as dengue fever, Yellow fever, and chikungunya.
 Once infected, person-to-person transmission of the virus can occur through sexual intercourse, blood transfusions, and placental transfer from mother to fetus.